kyinmath/Super-Searcher/doc/compilation.md

 ```
 but I don't know what that actually means.

 To compile, run "make".
-Or if your path is clang++ instead of clang++-3.6, run "make van".
+Or if your path is clang++ instead of clang++-3.6, you should change the makefile from clang++-3.6 to clang++, and maybe llvm-config-3.6 to llvm_config.